sciencePeptideDeck

 Don't Stack with Nitrates

 PT-141 doesn't interact with PDE5 inhibitors the same way other sexual health compounds do — but if you're also taking any nitrate-based medications, combining them can cause significant blood pressure drops.
 This is a hard stop.
+Do not combine PT-141 with nitrates under any circumstances without medical supervision.

 Serious Concerns Worth Understanding